PythonCharmers/python-future/docs/quickstart.rst

 Next steps
 ----------
-For more information about writing Py3/2-compatible code, see :ref:`what-else`.
+For more information about writing Py2/3-compatible code, see :ref:`compatible-idioms` and :ref:`what-else`.